RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-potentially-empty-backreference.md

 # `no-potentially-empty-backreference`

-> Disallow backreferences whose referenced group might not be matched.
+> Disallow backreferences that reference a group that might not be matched.

 Fixable: `no` <br> Recommended configuration: `"warn"`